RenanThomaz/RenanThomaz/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on FSI_Telecom
+- 🔭 I’m currently working on Orange
-- 🌱 I’m currently learning HTML, CSS, JavaScrip.
+- 🌱 I’m currently learning HTML, CSS, JavaScrip, node_js
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with new challanges
 - 💬 Ask me about
 - 📫 How to reach me: renanthomaz2@gmail.com